matejhozlar/omnieconomy-xyz/frontend/public/content/users/need-help.md

 - Report bugs on [GitHub Issues](https://github.com/matejhozlar/omnieconomy/issues)
 - Join the [Discord community](https://discord.gg/mNcm76HXFy)

-_If you struggle with the mod, feel free to contanct me on Discord: matejhoz_
+> **Note**: If you struggle with the mod, feel free to contanct me on Discord: matejhoz

 ## What's Next?